devsacti/ITservice/README.md

 And those urls is mapped with functions of back-end of Electronic Vending Machine

-So, you can access the functions that control the resources of Web Service.
+So, You can access the functions that control the resources of Web Service.

+###### control? then Controller
-this conception of flow canbe described at the perspective of back-oriented as 'Controller'.
+this conception of flow canbe described at the perspective of back-oriented as 'Controller of MVC pattern'.

 # URL and HTTP